This project is funded by the UK Government through the UK Community Renewal Fund.

 Net Zero Accelerator

-Barnsley small and medium enterprises (SMEs) can access tailor-made support, coaching and training to develop their net zero strategy.
+Barnsley small and medium enterprises (SMEs) can access tailor made support.
+As well as coaching and training to develop their net zero strategy.

 Recruitment for this project has now closed.
 For any enquiries please contact email@example.com